 This DNA information is critical to move forward with your treatment.
 Guardant Health is capable of identifying roughly 73 different DNA mutations/cancer genes and also determines if you have any specific mutation (like EGFR, BRCA1, BRCA2, etc.).
 Then it will recommend every approved treatment option for your specific case … this is called “personalized treatment.”

-Foundation One is another great company known for this type of genetic/genomic testing, using both Tissue and Liquid DNA analysis.
+Updated (5-8-2020) Foundation One is another great company known for this type of genetic/genomic testing, using both Tissue and Liquid DNA analysis.
 Check out this site also.
-Many times people get confused on “genetic” and “genomic” testing.
-Here is the difference (from Foundation One site) – Genetic testing detects hereditary (inherited from parents) alterations in DNA, while Genomic testing detects acquired (over the course of a lifetime) alterations in DNA.
+Many times people get confused on “Genetic” and “Genomic” testing.
+Here is the difference (from Foundation One site) – Genetic testing detects hereditary (inherited from parents) alterations in DNA which accounts for about 5 to 10 percent of all cancers, while Genomic testing detects acquired (over the course of a lifetime) alterations in DNA.
 Acquired alterations (Genomic) are responsible for the majority of cancers and may impact tumor growth, spread, and response to therapy.

 New (12-17-2019) Foundation One – You can now order a test on-line, Click here to visit on-line request.